OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Deployment-guide.md

 1. Add the configurable tab to the team of authors, so that they can compose and send messages.

-1. Upload the User app to your tenant's app catalog so that it is available for everyone in your tenant to install.
-See [here](https://docs.microsoft.com/en-us/microsoftteams/tenant-apps-catalog-teams).
+1. [Upload](https://docs.microsoft.com/en-us/microsoftteams/tenant-apps-catalog-teams) the User app to your tenant's app catalog so that it is available for everyone in your tenant to install.
 > **IMPORTANT:** Proactive app installation will work only if you upload the User app to your tenant's app catalog.

 1. Install the User app (the `company-communicator-users.zip` package) to the users and teams that will be the target of messages.